Table of Contents

 Professional networking can turn into a compelling practice for your career.
 It enables you to exchange ideas with professionals in your field and ask about their own experiences.
 Plus, they may act as points of contact for new work opportunities and even refer you for open roles at their organizations.

 Networking happens both online and offline.
-Start by communicating with your connections on LinkedIn or attend live events to meet new people.
+Start by communicating with your connections on LinkedIn or attending live events to meet new people.
 Keep in mind that networking is a skill by itself.
 Learn to practice and excel in it, and you will gain a lot in return.

 What to do if your employer doesn’t offer a career development program